MostafaLatifian/Linear-Control-system/Project/README.md

-## In this folder, the final project agenda along with its solution by me is included
+# In this folder, the final project agenda along with its solution by me is included, Which are as follows:
+- Project report
+- PowerPoint presentation file
+- Manual solution to some questions
+- MATLAB code of questions